 Features: Daiwa Zillion

-Precision and control are the name of the game with premium baitcasters.
+Precision and control are the name of the game with premium bait casters.
 You pay the price to get a reel that doesn’t backlash and offers total control over the rotation of the spool, resulting in a more accurate cast and a line that flows nicely off the spool.

 With that comes improved accuracy.
-The Hyper Drive feature reduces friction and optimizes the gear train, which increases your casting distance.
-You’ll be able to effortlessly reach your targets, no matter what the conditions are.
+The HyperDrive feature reduces friction and optimizes the gear train, which increases your casting distance.
+You’ll be able to reach your targets effortlessly, no matter the conditions.

-Lastly, this exceptional engineering ensures long-lasting performance and durability, even with frequent and intense use.
+This exceptional engineering ensures long-lasting performance and durability, even with frequent and intense use.
 You can rely on the Daiwa Zillion SV TW reel to maintain its peak performance over countless fishing adventures.

 Aluminum Body